-The different forms of foreign investment are also important, as the different components might respond differently to taxes.
-Types of foreign investment include: (i) real investments in plant and equipment; (ii) financial flows associated with mergers and acquisitions; (iii) increased investment in foreign affiliates; and (iv) joint ventures.
-Finally, scholars have noted that taxes may affect decision as to the source of financing rather than the level of investment.9 Investors have several alternatives on how to fund new ventures or expand existing operations.
-Taxes likely play a role in the choice of whether to make new equity investment, use internal or external borrowing or use retained earnings to finance investments.
+The different forms of foreign investment are also important, as each form may respond differently to taxes.
+Types of foreign investment include: (a) real investments in plant and equipment; (b) financial flows associated with mergers and acquisitions; (c) increased investment in foreign affiliates; and (d) joint ventures.
+Finally, commentators have noted that taxes may affect a decision as to the source of financing more than decisions as to the level of investment.17 Investors have several alternatives on how to fund new ventures or expand existing operations.
+Taxes likely play a role in the choice of whether to make a new equity investment, use internal or external borrowing, or use retained earnings to finance investments.

-In those cases where there has been a serious examination of the results of tax incentive regime, there are successes and failures.10 A good review of the results of incentives is set forth in a 1996 United Nation's study.11 The UN study concludes that "as other policy and non-policy conditions converge.
-The role of incentives becomes more important at the
+When the results of tax incentive regimes are examined seriously, there are successes and failures.18 A good review of the results of incentives is set forth in a 1996 United Nations study.19 The United Nations study concludes that "as other policy and non-policy conditions converge, the role of incentives becomes more important at the margin, especially for projects that are cost-oriented and mobile."20 The OECD reaches a similar conclusion in finding that host country taxation affects investment flows and that it is an increasingly important factor in locational decisions.21